pebble-hacks/cordova-plugin-pebblekit/README.md

 __Example__

-Logging from the C side
+Logging from the C side:

 ```C
 #define LOG_TAG 42